'Time, thou shalt not boast that I do change.

 I will be true despite thy scythe and thee.'

 The Piano Blog

-I'm trying to start most days playing the Piano for a while.
+I'm trying to play the Piano for a while most days.
 Just improvising whatever comes into my head.

 All these pieces are unedited, one take and so mistakes are included !